aphpity/Minecraft-Bedrock-Client/README.md

 # MINECRAFT BEDROCK CLIENT
-A lightweight utility client for Minecraft Bedrock Edition.
+A lightweight utility client for Minecraft Bedrock Edition which is called "Ether521 client"

 ## Features
-- AimAssist (Normal Aimbot & Ender Pearl Aimbot)
+- AimAssist (Normal Smooth Aimassist & EnderPearl Aimbot)
 - AutoClicker（left and right、custom cps and delayfix)
-- Velocity (custom value)
+- Velocity (xyz custom value)
 - Reach
 - AutoJumpReset

 ## ⚠️ Important Warning
 1. This client is for **offline single-player testing only**.